Wildlander-mod/wildlander-mod.github.io/index.md

 ## Thank yous

 We would like to thank Alexandregd, Goldymires, Giblets, Hazardoss, Liam, SuicidalKillers, Skjolbir, Semkiry, Terrorforge and the whole Requiem Community for the guides used to produce this Wiki.

+Halgari & The Wabbajack Team for the Wabbajack Install tool.

+All of Dylan's patreon's.

+Finally, above all else, the Mod authors who without their mods - none of this would be possible.
+Please Endorse their mods, the mod-list versions pages have direct links to each of the mods involved.

 ----